-During the previous period the Company completed a near-surface diamond drilling program at three uranium prospects (Ravinen, Kläppibäcken North and Urban Hill) at the Hotagen uranium project.
-The program consisted of 155 shallow diamond drill holes for 863.7 metres and tested bedrock for strike extensions of uranium mineralization beneath thin soil cover.
+Previously the Company completed a diamond drilling program at three uranium prospects (Ravinen, Kläppibäcken North and Urban Hill) at the Hotagen uranium project.
+The program consisted of 155 shallow diamond drill holes for

+863.7 metres and tested bedrock for strike extensions of uranium mineralization beneath thin soil cover.
 New targets up to 1km along strike from Kläppibäcken were defined and will be drill tested at the appropriate time.